spencer-shadley/completed-class/meta/Template.md

 ** Indentation **

 - Some indentation was not correctly aligned.
 Adding a beatifier like `prettier` or a linter like `eslint` can help prevent any potential indentation issues.

+** Errors **

+- When loading the page there are a number of errors.
+It's important to always have your `console` open while developing to quickly detect when things aren't working.
+  - `/favicon.ico:1 Failed to load resource: the server responded with a status of 404 (Not Found)`
+    - This is because a `favicon` (the icon displayed in the tab) is expected at the root of your `public` repo.
+[More info](https://www.w3.org/2005/10/howto-favicon).